kapilbamotriya123/Social-media-app/README.md

 **Now we will build drag and drop along with copy paste** is is done by a hook useDrazone by upload thing itself

+then added the cron job to delete the orphaned files in clear-uplaods file